Neuroprosthetics-Lab/brain-to-voice-2025/data/README.md

-Save neural data in this folder.
+Save the neural data in this folder.